2016 24 Hours of Le Mans: Post-race

 The result increased Lieb, Jani and Dumas' advantage over the new second-placed trio of Duval, di Grassi and Jarvis in the Drivers' Championship to 39 points.
-Kobayashi, Conway and Sarrazin's second place finish advance the trio to third position in the standings.
+Kobayashi, Conway and Sarrazin's second-place finish advance the trio to third position in the standings.
 Lotterer, Fassler and Treulyer moved to fourth place and Kraihamer, Imperatori and Tuscher's non-finish dropped them to fifth.
 In the Manufacturers' Championship, Porsche extended their lead over Audi to 38 points and Toyota fell to third position with six races left in the season.

-Race results
+Official results

 The minimum number of laps for classification (70 per cent of the overall winning car's race distance) was 268 laps.
 Class winners are denoted with bold.